Authentic Lessons for 21st Century Learning

 Explore

-Ask students "Who did you choose as the person you admire?"
+Display slide 7 and ask students, "Who did you choose as the person you admire?"
 Let students answer aloud.
 As students are answering this question, the teacher will write these responses down on a new piece of poster paper or on the other side of the white board.
 Allow time for students to read the compiled list.
 Comment on any patterns you may see.
 For example: "On our list, many of us admire our grandparents.
 What were some of the adjectives or characteristics that we used when thinking about our grandparents?"

-Display slide 5.
-Give each student art supplies and a piece of paper.
+Display slide 8.
+Give each student art supplies and a blank piece of paper.
 Art supplies can vary from paper and markers to paint, brushes, and heavier art paper.
 Students will then draw/paint/illustrate a pair of eyes that they think reflect the three words that they used in Commit and Toss activity and the person whom they admire.

 Allow time for the drawing of the eyes in your class.
 Depending on the medium for the art, students may need only part of a class period or an entire class period.
-For pre-printed eyes, students can choose one from the set of four and cut them out.

 Explain

-Once art work is completed or the pre-printed set of eyes chosen.
-Present this statement to students (slide 6): "You can judge a person by simply looking into their eyes."
+"You can judge a person by simply looking into their eyes."
 Give students a minute or two to think about this statement.

 Extend

-Display slide 7.
-Pose this question: Do your eyes have a story to tell?
-If so, what kind of story would they tell?
-Give students a minute or two to contemplate the questions, and ask for a few student responses.
-Explain to students that while they have thought about a person they admire to help us create mood and ideas, the story that they create can be a work of fiction or non-fiction.
-That is the "creative' part of creative writing.
+Display slide 11.
+Pose this questions: “Do your eyes have a story to tell?
+If so, what kind of story would they tell?”
+Give students a minute or two to contemplate the questions and ask for a few student responses.
+Explain to students that while they have thought about a person they admire to help us create mood and ideas, the story that they create can be a work of fiction or nonfiction.
+That is the "creative" part of creative writing.
+Ask students to write a narrative from the perspective of the eyes they have created.
 Students might start their story with little exposition, or they may choose to build a character before they start writing other portions of the narrative.

 Evaluate

-Once the Gallery Walk has been completed, allows students to read through their constructive feedback from the sticky notes and make any edits or changes as needed prior to turning in the final product.
+Once the Gallery Walk has been completed, allow students to read through their constructive feedback from the sticky notes and make any edits or changes as needed prior to turning in the final product.

 Resources